 The Lone Star State offers a way of life that’s as vast and varied as the state itself.
 Texas terrain ranges from coastal marshes and rolling plains to rugged mountains and bluebonnet-speckled hills.
-Texas is so big that it uses its own power grid to ensure that nearly 29 million Texans have electricity.
+Texas is so big that 15 of the smallest U.S. states could fit within its boundaries.

 The state is also home to the fastest road in the United States, with Highway 130 between Austin and Seguin posting a speed limit of 85 mph.
 Texans might like to haul it on the highway, but they’ll always tip their hat to their neighbor.
-Texas is the nation’s fourth-friendliest state, behind only Minnesota, Tennessee, and South Carolina.
-Friendship happens to be the state motto, so when you live here, you’re always in good company.
+Texas racked as the nation’s fourth-friendliest state in 2019, behind only Minnesota, Tennessee, and South Carolina.
+Friendship happens to be the state motto, so when you live here, you can expect good company.

 Whether you have your suitcase packed or you’re just beginning your research, we’ve compiled this handy guide of everything you need to know about moving to Texas.